shogundevel/shark/README.md

 console::log("Hi.")

-To run a GS based game in HTML5 you will need to compile the htmlgameshark library from source and link it 'correctly' against your game code.
+To run a GS based game in HTML5 you will need to compile the htmlsharkgame library from source and link it 'correctly' against your game code.

-First cd to the shark SDK root directory and type the following to build the gameshark library:
+First cd to the shark SDK root directory and type the following to build the sharkgame library:

-> shark tool compile js lib/libhtmlgameshark/shark.shk out/shark.js
+> shark tool compile js lib/libhtmlsharkgame/shark.shk out/shark.js

 Now cd to your game's root directory and type: